sframe-wg/sframe/draft-omara-sframe.md

 The IV is 128 bits long and calculated from the CTR field of the Frame header:

 ~~~~~
-IV = (CTR) XOR Salt key
+IV = CTR XOR Salt key
 ~~~~~

 ### Encryption
-After encoding the frame and before packetizing it, the necessary media metadata will be moved out of the encoded frame buffer, to be used later in the RTP header extension.
-The encoded frame and the metadata buffer are passed to SFrame encryptor which internally keeps track of the number of frames encrypted so far.
+After encoding the frame and before packetizing it, the necessary media metadata will be moved out of the encoded frame buffer, to be used later in the RTP generic frame header extension.
+The encoded frame, the metadata buffer and the frame counter are passed to SFrame encryptor.
 The encryptor constructs SFrame header using frame counter and key id and derive the encryption IV.
-The frame is encrypted using the encryption key and the header, encrypted frame and the media metadata are authenticated using the authentication key.
+The frame is encrypted using the encryption key and the header, encrypted frame, the media metadata and the header are authenticated using the authentication key.
 The authentication tag is then truncated (If supported by the cipher suite) and prepended at the end of the ciphertext.

-The encrypted payload is then passed to a generic RTP packetized to construct the RTP packets and encrypts it using SRTP keys for the outer encryption to the media server.
+The encrypted payload is then passed to a generic RTP packetized to construct the RTP packets and encrypts it using SRTP keys for the HBH encryption to the media server.

 ~~~~~